Undergraduate Pathway in Architecture

 Evidence of Artistic Ability

 Applicants for the BSc and MArch programmes are required to submit evidence of artistic ability.
-Applicants may wish to submit a portfolio or can, alternatively, undertake the new Architecture Artistic Evaluation.
+Applicants may wish to submit a portfolio or can, alternatively, undertake the Architecture Artistic Evaluation.

 Extended Portfolio Development